Leirfjord Municipality

 Leirfjord is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the village of Leland.
-Other villages in Leirfjord include Bardalssjøen and Sundøy.
+Other villages in Leirfjord include Bardal and Sundøya.
 The large Helgeland Bridge is partly located in the municipality, connecting it to Alstahaug Municipality and the town of Sandnessjøen.

-The 465 km2 municipality is the 213th largest by area out of the 356 municipalities in Norway.
-Leirfjord is the 264th most populous municipality in Norway with a population of 2,257.
-The municipality's population density is 5.1 PD/km2 and its population has increased by 7.1% over the previous 10-year period.
+The 465 km2 municipality is the 212th largest by area out of the 357 municipalities in Norway.
+Leirfjord Municipality is the 263rd most populous municipality in Norway with a population of 2,352.
+The municipality's population density is 5.1 PD/km2 and its population has increased by 7.5% over the previous 10-year period.

 General information

-The municipality of Leirfjord was established on 1 July 1915 when it was separated from the municipality of Stamnes.
+The municipality of Leirfjord was established on 1 July 1915 when it was separated from Stamnes Municipality.
 Initially, the municipality had 2,003 residents.
-In 1945, a small part of Nesna Municipality (population: 45) was merged into Leirfjord.
+In 1945, a small part of Nesna Municipality (population: 45) was merged into Leirfjord Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Leirfjord Municipality (population: 1,936) was merged with the parts of Nesna Municipality located south of the Ranfjorden (population: 580) and the parts of Tjøtta Municipality on the island of Alsta (population: 180) to form a new, larger municipality of Leirfjord.
+On 1 January 1964, Leirfjord Municipality (population: 1,936) was merged with the parts of Nesna Municipality located south of the Ranfjorden (population: 580) and the parts of Tjøtta Municipality on the island of Alsta (population: 180) to form a new, larger Leirfjord Municipality.